jackiehjm/stx-docs/doc/source/deploy_install_guides/r5_release/bare_metal/aio_simplex_install_kubernetes.rst

    .. important::

-      **This step is required only if the StarlingX OpenStack application (stx-openstack) will be installed.**
+      **These steps are required only if the StarlingX OpenStack application (stx-openstack) will be installed.**

    #. **For OpenStack only:** Assign OpenStack host labels to controller-0 in